 I set out with several requirements in mind, and have met all but one so far.

 - ability to SSH into telescope mount [COMPLETED]

 - full remote control of mount using OSS astronomy software [COMPLETED]

 - better scope slew interface (joystick) [COMPLETED]

-- automated time and location settings (GPS?)
-[TODO]
+- automated location settings via GPS [TODO]

 Keeping the original functionality of the telescope mount is a must.
-Dragging the scope out into the field and being able to use it without a computer when I just want to do simple observational astronomy is a hard requirement.
+Dragging the scope out into the field and being able to use it without a computer when I just want to do simple visual astronomy is a hard requirement.
 However, I would like to try to make this a little easier.